-Author: Vincent Bull in: Quick Tips
+Author: Vincent Bull in: Customer Relationship Management (CRM)

 An almost unprecedented global crisis affects us all.
 Everyone that emerges from this calamity will have a hundred tales to tell of pain and heartache, and of victories both small and large.
 Those in the manufacturing sector are no exception.
 Whether you’ve seen a drop in demand, an increase in late vendor shipments, increased price sensitivity, or competitors making moves that you just can’t, the pandemic has affected your business in ways no consultant or clairvoyant could have foretold.
 This has led to at least one important take-home: Decision-makers must re-evaluate how they handle sudden changes in customer requirements.